Navigating Cyber Insurance: Requirements, Recommendations, and Challenges

 3. Ensure compliance with relevant industry regulations: Compliance with industry-specific regulations like HIPAA in healthcare and PCI-DSS in finance, is often mandatory for securing cyber insurance.

-4. Conduct regular security assessments: Regularly conduct vulnerability assessments, penetration testing, and red teaming activities to identify and address exploitable vulnerabilities in systems.
+4. Conduct regular security assessments: Regularly conduct vulnerability assessments, Ptaas, and red teaming activities to identify and address exploitable vulnerabilities in systems.

 5. Maintain good cyber hygiene: This includes educating employees on cybersecurity best practices, such as strong passwords and phishing awareness.